klust/LUMI-GPUtools/README.md

 * CC: The C compiler to be used.
 * CFLAGS: The flags to be passed to the C compiler when building.

+In principle it is possible to re-run the tests after the installation using the installed binaries as an additional check.
+In this case the target `test` of the root Makefile should be executed setting `BUILDBINDIR` on the command line to the full path of the binary directory.
+A relative path will be misleading as the tests are executed in the context of the `src` directory so any relative path should be relative with respect to that directory.